 - "C'est ton destin" ("It's your destiny"), another rap parody, about life in the banlieues this time.

 - Supernatural Repellent: At one point in the "Rap-tout" skit, the vampire taxmen are repelled by a man wielding a Monaco passport.
 The fact that said passport sports a cross isn't the important thing; rather it's the fact that Monaco is a well-known tax haven.

 - Take That!:

-- The TV show Club Dorothée, which massively introduced France to anime among other things, got its fair share of ridiculing by Les Inconnus, specially their singer Bernard Minet (who sang cheesy French openings for some animes), for it was considered as purely commercial and dumb.
+- The TV show Club Dorothée, which massively introduced France to anime among other things, got its fair share of ridiculing by Les Inconnus, especially their singer Bernard Minet (who sang cheesy French openings for some animes), for it was considered as purely commercial and stupid.

 - The above-mentioned "Rap-Tout", which was a satire about the French government never stopping to enforce more taxes.

 - Tautological Templar: The sketch with the drunk hunters."A bad hunter, when he sees something moving, he shoots.
 A good hunter, when he sees something moving, he shoots... but... he's a good hunter."